SamuelAsherRivello/rmc-dots-examples/README.md

 This is the **fastest** way to create a new Unity Dots Project.

+1. This repo contains the RMC DOTS Library & Examples (And includes a Unity Project).
+Follow the instructions below.
+1. Or if you want **only** the RMC DOTS Library & Examples see [https://github.com/SamuelAsherRivello/rmc-dots/](https://github.com/SamuelAsherRivello/rmc-dots/).

 **Contents**
 * A complete, empty Unity Project...
 * With all Unity ECS Packages added